AdaptechLLC/finapi-webform/docs/Api/PaymentInitiationServicesApi.md

 Create a payment with account ID

 Initiates payment from a specific checking account using an account ID.
 A pre-requisite for using this service is, the payment account must already be imported and stored in Access and associated with an account ID.
-This is ideal for customers who's use case might involve monitoring and managing payment accounts and also recurring possible payment initiations from the same account.<br><br>In case the API request is syntactically correct, the service will respond with HTTP return code 201 and a unique URL.
-You must direct your user to our web form with the URL.<br>Must pass the user's access token.
+This is ideal for customers who's use case might involve monitoring and managing payment accounts and also recurring possible payment initiations from the same account.<br/><br/>In case the API request is syntactically correct, the service will respond with HTTP return code 201 and a unique URL.
+You must direct your user to our web form with the URL.<br/><br/>Must pass the user's access token.

 ### Example